cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

         }
     ```

-    The address obtained from Keplr is saved in `creator` because it is accessible from the `OfflineSigner` but not from the `SigningStargateClient`.
+    The address obtained from Keplr is saved in `creator`, because it is accessible from the `OfflineSigner` but not from the `SigningStargateClient`.

 3. Add a tuple type to return both of them: